natenka/pyneng-book-en/docs/source/book/09_functions/index.rst

 Beyond that, actions can vary depending on what needs to be done.

-Often there’s a piece of code that repeats itself.
+Often there's a piece of code that repeats itself.
 Of course, you can copy it from one script to another.
 But this is very inconvenient because when you change code you have to update it in all files in which it is copied.